herzenschein/herz-quadlet/matrix/README.md

 ## Running instructions

 This is a minimal example that just uses the default SQLite database.
-This might change in the future when I figure out a more robust default.
+This will change in the future when I figure out a more robust default.

 ```
 systemctl daemon-reload --user